MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

 Within the dialog, use `begin_dialog` to start the OAuth prompt, which asks the user to sign in.

-- If the user is already signed in, this will generate a token response event, without prompting the user.
+- If the user is already signed in, the bot will generate a token response event, without prompting the user.
-- Otherwise, this will prompt the user to sign in.
+- Otherwise, the bot will prompt the user to sign in.
 The Azure Bot Service sends the token response event after the user attempts to sign in.

 [!code-python[Add OAuthPrompt](~/../botbuilder-samples/samples/python/46.teams-auth/dialogs/main_dialog.py?range=48-49)]